kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 How do you transfer Media over QUIC?

 Unfortunately, the answer for MoqTransport is "it depends".

-And thus the properties of the object model are fully dynamic.
+And thus the properties of the object model are dynamic.
-Each track has one of 4 "delivery preferences" that dictates the mapping to QUIC streams.
+Each track has a "delivery preferences" that signal how the object model maps to QUIC streams.
-The application/relay can further drop, reorder, and prioritize objects.
+The application/relay can further drop, reorder, and prioritize objects even within a QUIC stream.
-The properties of the transport have become so undefined that some argue even objects within a QUIC stream can be dropped/reordered, defeating the entire point of using streams.

 We've managed to define so many optional properties that nothing concrete is left.
-This causes a migraine for everyone involved; you can't build a generic library nor can you reason about what the transport actually provides to the application.
+This causes a migraine for everyone involved; you can't reason about what the transport provides nor can you implement a generic library.
 The object model only serves to give the same name to wildly different "objects", confusing even those most versed in the draft.

 MoqTransfork takes a different approach.